jpmorganchase/Phantom/phantom/docs/user/tutorial1.rst

         self.step_missed_sales = 0
     #

-The ``handle_message`` method can be split into two parts: handling messages received from the warehouse and handling messages received from the customer.
+The ``handle_message`` method is logically split into two parts: handling messages received from the warehouse and handling messages received from the customer.

 .. code-block:: python